bartlomiej-zdrojewski/computer-graphics/README.md

 Model file is a text file consisting of multiple lines.
 Non printable characters at beginning and end of the line are ignored.
 Supported line endings are LF and CRLF.

 Each line either:
+- starts with 6 real values separated by non printable characters, then it is considered a vertex with positional coordinates (x, y, z) and color coordinates (r, g, b), where color coordinates are real numbers from 0.00 to 1.00,
-- starts with 3 real values separated by non printable characters, then it is considered XYZ coordinates of a 3 dimensional vertex,
+- starts with 3 real values separated by non printable characters, then it is considered a vertex with positional coordinates (x, y, z) and white color,
 - starts with `#` character, then it is considered a comment,
 - is empty, then it is ignored.